 If you need to be dismissed early, your parent or guardian must send a written excuse to school.
 This excuse must contain the time of dismissal, reason, and student ID#.
 This excuse must be brought to the main office before 8:30 a.m.
 The information is recorded for attendance purposes and your early dismissal will be posted for teachers on the daily attendance.
 When it is time for you to leave, a parent/guardian MUST check you out of the office.
 You should wait for your transportation in the main office.
 Early dismissals are monitored by the building principal.
-Excessive early dismissals can affect attendance and grades.

-2:55 P.M.
+2:58 P.M.
 DISMISSAL P.M.
 PICK-UPS